 Our vision is a just and robust community where everyone is valued equally and has the ability to imagine, shape, pursue, and sustain the lives they wish to lead.

 Our mission is to confront the social and historical disparities that perpetuate injustice.
 We do this by accompanying organizations aligned with this goal, serving as advocates for change and convening thought leaders.
-Our focus on health equity and shared prosperity is balanced by a holistic approach which aims to develop and strengthen equitable systems throughout the world.
+Our focus on health equity and economic prosperity is balanced by a holistic approach which aims to develop and strengthen equitable systems throughout the world.

 We believe in being accountable to our partners in our role as funders.
 Our values guide us toward greater accountability in our present work and as we plan for the future.